Set up a search alert with your chosen filters to get notified when new inventory arrives.

 Four-wheel drive

 4x4 cars for sale offer a wider range of driving capabilities on different road surfaces, giving you far more confidence on all journeys.
 Choose different body styles from estate to SUV and beyond to suit your lifestyle.
 Get your ideal 4x4 faff-free and entirely online, with a 14-day money back guarantee and a free 90-day warranty.
-Buy or finance a used 4x4 car here.
+Buy or finance a used 4x4 car here, or be the first to drive away in your brand new 4x4 car with cinch.

 Based on a cash price of £12,550, with a £2,000 customer deposit, borrowing £10,550 at a representative APR of 11.4%.
 48 monthly payments of £194.03.
 Fixed rate of interest per annum 5.93%.
 Optional final payment £5,005.00.
 Option-to-purchase fee £10.
 Amount of interest £3,768.44.
 Total amount payable £16,318.44.
 Annual mileage limit 8,000 miles.
 Excess mileage charge 4p per mile.